Santa Cruz de Tenerife: Old Regime and Modern Stage

 Between 1833 and 1927 Santa Cruz de Tenerife was the sole capital of the Canary Islands.
 In 1927 a Royal decree ordered that the status of capital city of the Canary Islands would be shared with Las Palmas in Gran Canaria.
 This arrangement remains in place today.

 In 1893 an outbreak of cholera-morbid spread throughout the city and neighboring municipalities.
 The disease was brought by an Italian ship returning from Brazil.
 There were 382 dead.

 Between 1936 and 1939, during the Spanish Civil War, the Canary Islands were in the rear of General Francisco Franco's side.
-In this context, in 1936 the republican mayor of Santa Cruz de Tenerife was arrested and murdered José Carlos Schwartz Hernández.
+In this context, in 1936 the republican mayor of Santa Cruz de Tenerife, José Carlos Schwartz Hernández, was arrested and murdered.
 After the war, years of great economic difficulties followed.

 From 1978, with the new Spanish Constitution and the Statute of Autonomy of the Canary Islands, a new stage began, always with democratically elected mayors.

 In the 80s and 90s of the 20th century, the city experiences a great economic boom.
 The expansion of the city towards the south begins gaining ground to the Santa Cruz de Tenerife Refinery and creating new residential and urbanizable areas such as Cabo-Llanos.
 Since then, this area of the city is immersed in a major construction boom that has been nicknamed "Manhattanization", due to the presence of tall buildings and the layout of the streets that mimics that of American cities.